Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam14/10/2024

-Although there have been many cases of streptococcal infection recently that have required hospitalization and are life-threatening, people still seem to be subjective and indifferent to their own health.
+Although recently there have been consecutive cases of streptococcal infections that require hospitalization and endanger lives, people still seem to be subjective and indifferent to their own health.

 A 72-year-old male patient (Bang Gia commune, Ha Hoa district, Phu Tho province) was recently hospitalized with difficulty breathing, body aches, swollen left leg, purple-black blisters on the calves and feet, and cardiovascular collapse (blood pressure 50/20 mmHg).